TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/Nav-Microcontroller-Signoff.md

 The second reach goal is an on-robot OLED display.
 The display will aid teams in troubleshooting, as well as the option of showing the robot's battery life.

+***The implementation of reach goals will only occur if it is evident that the requirements provided by the customer are met, or will be met.***

 ---

 ## Constraints